libusb/hidapi/BUILD.autotools.md

 # Building HIDAPI using Autotools

-To be able to use Autotools to build HIDAPI, it has to be installed/available in the system.
+To be able to use Autotools to build HIDAPI, it has to be [installed](#installing-autotools)/available in the system.

-Also, make sure you've checked [prerequisites](README.md#prerequisites) and installed all required dependencies.
+Make sure you've checked [prerequisites](BUILD.md#prerequisites) and installed all required dependencies.

 ## Installing Autotools